-The Enhanced Fleet Modernization Program (EFMP) enables a vehicle owner to retire a highpolluting passenger vehicle or light- or medium-duty truck.
+EFMP enables a vehicle owner to "retire" a high-polluting passenger vehicle or light- or medium-duty truck.
 A vehicle need not have failed a smog test to qualify for EFMP, but it must meet ARB's definition of high polluting.
-To qualify for EFMP, the owner must be able to show proof of current registration and proof that either the vehicle has been continuously registered for two years prior to the application, or that the vehicle has been operated in the state during that period.
+To qualify for EFMP, the owner must be able to show proof of current registration and proof that either the vehicle has been continuously registered for

 Under the statewide component of EFMP, ARB administers a program, in consultation with BAR, to scrap high-polluting vehicles.
-Under this program, EFMP offers a \$1,500 voucher to low-income vehicle owners (household income at or below 225% of federal poverty level), or a \$1,000 voucher to all other vehicle owners, to retire a high-polluting vehicle.
+Under this program, EFMP offers vouchers to qualified owners to scrap their vehicle: \$4,500 to low-income vehicle owners (at or below 225% of federal poverty level); \$3,500 to moderate-income vehicle owners (between 225% and 300% of federal poverty level); \$2,500 to above moderate income vehicle owners (between 300% and 400% of federal poverty level).

 EFMP also has a vehicle replacement component, known as EFMP Plus-Up, which is operated by the San Joaquin Valley Air Pollution Control District and the South Coast Air Quality Management District in partnership with ARB.
-Under EFMP Plus-Up, a low-income owner living in one of these districts can get a \$2,500 "replacement" voucher in addition to the \$1,500 base EFMP "retirement" voucher.
+Under EFMP Plus-Up, a low-, moderate-, or above-moderate-income owner living in one of these districts can get a "replacement" voucher of up to \$5,000, depending on income and type of replacement vehicle, in addition to the base EFMP "retirement" voucher.
 The owner may use the funds to either purchase a car that is less than eight years old or to obtain a public transit voucher.

-If a low-income owner lives in a disadvantaged community in one of these air districts, and wants to purchase a hybrid, plug-in hybrid, or battery electric vehicle, he or she can "stack" additional incentives on top of these two vouchers.
-Depending on the owner's income and the type of replacement vehicle, the owner can receive up to \$12,000 toward the purchase of a new car.
+If a low-income owner lives in a disadvantaged community in the San Joaquin or South Coast air district, and wants to purchase a hybrid, plug-in hybrid, or battery electric vehicle, he or she can "stack" a Clean Vehicle Rebate Project (CVRP) voucher on top of the two EFMP vouchers, for a total of up to \$14,000, depending on income and type of replacement vehicle.